The-Peso-G/nightlite/README.md

 [Nightfall](https://github.com/EYBlockchain/nightfall/tree/master/zkp) `zkp/README` for more
 information.

+Similarly, you can set the COMPLIANCE environment variable to 'true'.
+This will set up the code to work with the circuits in `setup/gm17/rc`, which will enable blacklisting of users and decryption of transactions.

 The Trusted Setup step will take approximately one hour.
 The Trusted Setup step will need to be re-run for a given .zok file whenever it is changed or whenever you change `HASH_TYPE`.